 | 1 | 1 − 5.4 = −4.4 |

-Note that the deviations sum to zero — this is always true and is a useful check that your mean is correct.
+The deviations sum to zero.
+That's always true, and it's a handy check that your mean is correct.

 Squaring removes the negative signs and gives extra weight to larger deviations: